quinn-rs/quinn/docs/book/src/quinn/certificate.md

 pub fn insecure() -> ClientConfig {
     let mut cfg = quinn::ClientConfigBuilder::default().build();

-    // Get a mutable reference to the 'crypto' config in the 'client config'.. let tls_cfg: &mut rustls::ClientConfig =
+    // Get a mutable reference to the 'crypto' config in the 'client config'. let tls_cfg: &mut rustls::ClientConfig =
         std::sync::Arc::get_mut(&mut cfg.crypto).unwrap();

     // Change the certification verifier.
-    // This is only available when compiled with 'dangerous_configuration' feature. tls_cfg
+    // This is only available when compiled with the 'dangerous_configuration' feature. tls_cfg
         .dangerous()
         .set_certificate_verifier(Arc::new(SkipCertificationVerification));